api2cart/ruby-sdk/docs/CustomerApi.md

 api_instance = OpenapiClient::CustomerApi.new
 id = '10' # String | Retrieves customer's info specified by customer id
 opts = {
+  store_id: '1', # String | Retrieves customer info specified by store id
+  response_fields: '{result{id,parent_id,sku,upc,images,combination}}', # String | Set this parameter in order to choose which entity fields you want to retrieve
   params: 'id,email', # String | Set this parameter in order to choose which entity fields you want to retrieve
-  response_fields: '{result{id,parent_id,sku,upc,images,combination}}', # String | Set this parameter in order to choose which entity fields you want to retrieve
-  exclude: 'id,email', # String | Set this parameter in order to choose which entity fields you want to ignore.
+  exclude: 'id,email' # String | Set this parameter in order to choose which entity fields you want to ignore.
 Works only if parameter `params` equal force_all
-  store_id: '1' # String | Retrieves customer info specified by store id
 }

 begin